PatrickLouys/beautiful-jekyll/_posts/2017-11-28-simplify-your-code-with-query-objects.md

 title: Simplify Your Code With Query Objects
 ---

-Did you ever have problems with repositories that just kept on growing over the years, with no end in sight?
+Did you ever have problems with repository classes that just kept on growing over the years, with no end in sight?

 This is a problem that I have encountered in multiple projects and companies.
 Usually the repository starts out small, but then more and more methods are added over time.